davidxmoody/davidxmoody.com/src/posts/2016-06-11-blinkist-book-review-you-can-negotiate-anything.md

 ## Win-win negotiations

-In contrast, a win-lose mindset is where you take the view that there is a limited amount of resources and you are dividing them up.
+A *win-lose* mindset is where you take the view that there is a limited amount of resources to divide up.
 Aka a zero-sum game.
-Occasionally, this may be the case but a true *win-win negotiation* is often possible.
+Occasionally, this may be the case but a true *win-win negotiation* is usually possible.

 It can be a *mistake* to focus too much on the *demands* of other people.
 Instead, you should focus on **understanding their underlying needs and unexpressed desires**.

 Different people always have unique differing needs.
 Multiple people can usually be satisfied without anyone losing out.

 It reminds me of listening to product feedback.
-Often users will demand that you add this feature or that.
-However the best strategy is usually to try to understand what their unexpressed needs are that the product is not meeting.
-Focusing too much on feature requests can lead to massive feature bloat without fixing any of the real problems.
+Often, users will demand that you add this feature or that.
+However, the best strategy is to try to understand what their unexpressed needs are.
+Focusing too much on feature requests can lead to massive feature bloat without fixing any of the underlying problems.

-**Trust** can help people be more willing to share their needs and make concessions to others.
-Highlighting *shared goals* before the negotiation can also help.
+Building trust can help people be more willing to share their needs and make concessions to others. **Highlighting shared goals** before the negotiation can also help.

 ## Tap into as many sources of power as possible